Tom Edwards (broadcaster): Early life and career

+In 1970 he presented the weekday morning regional opt-outs from the Today programme on BBC Radio 4 called This is East Anglia.

-During the 1970s he presented a number of Radio 2 programmes including the weekday and Saturday Early Show, Night Ride, Music Through Midnight, Radio 2 Ballroom and shows featuring the BBC Radio Orchestra.
+During the 1970s he presented Radio 2 programmes including the weekday and Saturday Early Show, Night Ride, Music Through Midnight, Radio 2 Ballroom and shows featuring the BBC Radio Orchestra.
+In the late 1970s he went freelance and was an in-vision announcer for Thames Television for most of the 1980s, also working for ATV and HTV West.

-Edwards was an in-vision announcer for Thames Television for most of the 1980s, also working for ATV and HTV West.
-He worked on BBC Radio Norfolk in the 1990s.
-After recovering from alcoholism, his friend Bob Monkhouse gave him a job as the voiceover artist on the game show Wipeout in the late 1990s.
+Edwards moved to Los Angeles and hosted a weekly show called 'Hollywood Stars'.
+He also worked as a DJ, and on the strength of his English accent appeared in a television adaptation of Jules Verne's 'Around the World in 80 Days'.
+He returned to Britain in the early 1990s and presented BBC Radio Norfolk's 'Look East'.
+He lost his job in 1992 and a "long tussle with alcohol and cocaine" eventually led to living on the streets and begging.
+After three years in rehab in Lincolnshire recovering from alcoholism, he was given a job by his friend Bob Monkhouse as the voice-over artist on the game show Wipeout in the late 1990s.

 In 2009, Edwards and David Clayton, editor of BBC Radio Norfolk, compiled an hour-long story of his life titled Edwards the Confessor.
+In 2018 Edwards published a memoir of his life titled Is Anybody There?
+In 2022 he auctioned off "half a century of showbiz memorabilia".

 Personal life and death

-Edwards lived in the village of Heckington in Lincolnshire for nearly 30 years and moved to Lincoln shortly before his death to be nearer to medical facilities.
+Edwards lived in the village of Heckington in Lincolnshire for nearly 30 years.
+He moved to Lincoln shortly before his death to be nearer to medical facilities.

 His autobiography, "Is Anybody There" was published by Kaleidoscope on 8 December 2018.
-Edwards used to open his radio show by knocking on the microphone three times and saying: "Is anybody there?"
-During an interview to promote the book, he said, "My book is a turbulent read but I hope you enjoy it and you can join me on a journey that took me here, there and just about everywhere."
+(Edwards used to open his radio show by knocking on the microphone three times and saying: "Is anybody there?")
+During an interview to promote the book, he said, "My book is a turbulent read but I hope you enjoy it, and you can join me on a journey that took me here, there and just about everywhere."

-The book highlights his varied career as a DJ in pirate and commercial radio, as a TV broadcaster working for the BBC and several other TV companies, as well as a period in Hollywood.
-The book also delves into Edwards' personal battle with alcohol and drug addiction, which he successfully overcame after spending three years in a rehabilitation centre in Lincolnshire.
+The book related his varied career as a DJ in pirate and commercial radio, as a TV broadcaster working for the BBC and several other TV companies, and a period in Hollywood.
+The book also described Edwards' personal battle with alcohol and drug addiction, which he successfully overcame after spending three years in a rehabilitation centre in Lincolnshire.

 Edwards died in a hospice in Lincoln in October 2025, aged 80, after a long battle with cancer.